ssteinerx/ssx-twisted-loggingserver/README.rst

 Purpose
 -------

-My (Doug Farrell) reason for creating this is I like the Python logging system, but wasn't crazy about every Python process on every separate server having its own log file.
-Plus, I had to know which log file to look in to find a problem that might be occurring.

-I could have all Python processes point to one log file, but there was nothing to prevent them from trashing the log file by trying to write at the same time.

-In addition, processes on other servers couldn't do this unless they used some mounted/shared file system.
-Plus, tailing a log file, while useful, didn't have the immediacy I was looking for.
+Python's logging is wonderful, but when you have multiple servers that you need to monitor, having each process logging to its own file, on separate servers, things get pretty unmanageable pretty fast.
+Logging into the servers is a chore, finding the log files is a chore, finding the information you need is a chore.

+This is not efficient; anything with "chore" attached to it needs to be fixed.

-The logging server resolves these issues by providing the following:
+This logging server resolves these issues by providing the following:

-* It synchronizes access to the one central log file through the network interface
+    * Provides a single central log file for all connected processes
-* Because it is network based, multiple Python processes can send log messages to it
-* Again, because it is network based, multiple Python processes on multiple servers can send log messages to it
+    * Can sink virtually unlimited external logging servers

+The web service:
-* It provides a centralized status page that shows
+    * Provides a centralized status page showing:
         1. Some statistics on the logging server itself
-    2. A color coded, chronological listing of the most recent 300 log messages that is updated every 5 seconds.
+        2. A color coded, chronological listing of the most recent log messages, updated in realtime via a websocket
         3. A separate user configurable CSS file to control the presentation of the status page

 Requirements
 ------------

-The logging server requires the Twisted framework be installed on your system in order to run.
-The easiest way to do this is to use easy_install to install the Twisted system.
+Requires Twisted and pyyaml.
+Should be handled by setup.py, see INSTALL.rst.

 Installation
 ------------

-The logging server isn't a package that is added to a running application, it is a daemon process that runs stand alone.
+ssteinerX-twisted-loggingserver isn't a package that is added to a running application, it is a twistd daemon plugin that runs stand alone.
 When run it reads its configuration file and begins to listen on two network socket ports for messages.

 On one port it is listening for log messages that were transmitted by client programs.

 On the other port it is listening for HTTP requests for the status page.

-For this reason the project code can be anywhere on the system so long as it can be run by Twisted.
-The program will need access to its configuration file.
-For a production installation the code should be located in some central script location.
+Starting a twistd daemon with this plugin is covered in the DAEMON.rst file.

 Status Page
 -----------